Cognigy/Documentation/docs/en/docs/live-agent/getting-started/inviting-your-agents.md

 ---
- title: "Inviting your Agents"
+ title: "Inviting Your Agents"
  slug: "inviting-your-agents"
  hidden: false
 ---
-# Inviting your Agents
+# Inviting Your Agents

-For attending incoming chats, it is good to have several agents for distributing and handling them.
+To handle incoming chats well, it is best to have several agents to distribute and handle them.
 From the main screen, clicking **Settings**, the **Agents** section will be displayed.
 From here, new agents can be added by clicking on the green right top button **Add Agent**.

 <figure>
     <img src="{{config.site_url}}live-agent/getting-started/images/LA-agents-screen.png" width="100%" alt="Live Agent Agents Screen">